“Route 66”

 Endurance • Speed • Navigation • Knowledge

-In September of 2022 the Cross Country Chase will once again make way for the next epic adventure of Man vs. Machine!
-A cross country challenge for riders with motorcycles that were manufactured between 1930-1960, The Chase will be a test of Endurance, Speed, Navigation, and Knowledge.
+In September of 2024 the Cross Country Chase presented by Motorcycle Cannonball will once again make way for the next epic adventure of Man vs. Machine!
+A Cross Country Challenge for riders with motorcycles that were manufactured between 1930-1964, The Chase will be a test of Endurance, Speed, Navigation, and Knowledge.

 Endurance